 - financial statements have been prepared in an efficient and effective manner, including having effective sign-off and quality assurance processes in place.

-Appendix A of RMG202: Audit Committees provides examples of matters that could assist audit committees reviewing the entity’s financial reporting.
+Finance has developed guidance which provides examples of matters that could assist audit committees reviewing the entity’s financial reporting.
 Audit committees have knowledge and experience to ask more specific, fit for purpose questions, relevant to the entity’s particular operating context.

-This checklist is an example of a what a Finance Area/CFO might provide to the Audit Committee to provide assurance in regards to the financial statements process.
+This checklist is an example of what a Finance Area/CFO might provide to the Audit Committee to provide assurance in regards to the financial statements process.

 9.6 Chief Financial Officer’s report to the audit committee

-The CFO’s report is one of the key sources of information and advice that the committee considers in advising on the appropriateness of the entity’s financial reporting.
+The CFO’s report is one of the key sources of information and advice that the audit committee considers in advising on the appropriateness of the entity’s financial reporting.

 The content of the CFO’s report to the audit committee will typically be determined by a number of factors including: